 The District is committed to serving healthy meals to our students.
 The school meal programs aim to improve the diet and health of students, model healthy eating patterns, and support healthy choices.
 All meals meet or exceed current nutrition requirements established under the Healthy Hunger-free Kids Act of 2010 (www.fns.usda.gov).
-All meals are accessible to all students attending in person classes.
-Drinking water is available for students during mealtimes from the water fountains.
-The district encourages use of reusable water bottles.
-Water cups will be provided by request.
-Students are provided at least 15 minutes to eat after being seated.
+All meals are accessible to all students.
+Drinking water is available for students during mealtimes.
+Students are provided at least 20 minutes to eat after being seated.
 Menus shall be posted on the District website and will include nutrient content.
 All school nutrition program directors, managers, and staff hired shall meet or exceed annual and continuing education/training requirements in the USDA professional standards for child nutrition professionals.